tomvalorsa/python-course/solutions/session-3-solutions.md

 		print(spacing + key + ': ' + str(value))
 	print('}')

-# python has some really great input methods for printing strings
+# python has some really great inbuilt methods for printing strings
 # below is a second implementation using string justification

 def pprint(dictionary, spacing_width = 10):